 The Cornwall Nature Preserve is a 147-acre historic farmstead that once held barns, orchards, fields, and an ice house and pond.
 Now, the heavily forested property contains 3 miles of meandering trails and is home to, among many other species, deer, coyotes, foxes, hares, old-growth pines and several varieties of fern.

-There are no steep trails in the preserve, making it an excellent spot to explore the woods with the whole family.
-However, be careful of roots and rocks which pose a moderate tripping hazard through some sections.
+The preserve is an excellent spot to explore the woods with the whole family.
+However, there are numerous steep pitches, some brook crossing and sections with roots and rocks which pose a moderate tripping hazard interspersed throughout the preserve.